miguelriego/Hearthbits/README.md

 bot.py is for direct messages to the bot (more for testing purposes), while inbot handles inline queries.
 Soundbot is a modified script that gathers the card into a local db.

 ## Change log
+**Aug 11**
+* GIFs are now working for all cards :)
+* Had to roll back changes for POST requests.
+Using original scraping function, with a few changes

+**Aug 10**
+* Bot now does direct POST requests!
+This makes querying relatively faster and more reliable

 **Aug 9**
 * Can now pull not only minion card assets, but also spells, heroes, and equipment